 24. Design websites

-It’s easier now than ever to create websites if you like graphic design.
+It’s easier now than ever to create websites.
 The problem is, many people don’t want to put in the time to learn how to use website builders like WordPress to do it themselves.
-If you’re savvy with technology, try operating a web design service from home.
+If you’re savvy with technology and enjoy graphic design, try operating a web design service from home.

 Platforms like Upwork, Fiverr, and Dribbble are solid starting points for getting out there and landing customers to showcase your design skills.
 As you get traction with testimonials and samples, it becomes easier to land a steady stream of customers over time.